Left Behind: The Movie

 Left Behind: The Movie (billed on-screen as Left Behind) is a 2000 Christian apocalyptic thriller film, based on the novel of the same name by Tim LaHaye and Jerry B. Jenkins.
 It is directed by Vic Sarin and stars Kirk Cameron, Brad Johnson, Chelsea Noble, Janaya Stephens, Gordon Currie, and Clarence Gilyard.

-The film was released first direct-to-video on October 31, 2000, followed by a limited theatrical release.
+The film was released first direct-to-video on October 31, 2000, followed by a theatrical release in February 2001.
 The film received generally negative reviews.
 Despite this, the film managed to spawn two additional sequels based on the second novel in the series, Tribulation Force and World at War.

 Plot

 GNN television journalist Cameron "Buck" Williams reports from Israel about a new technology which will allow food to grow in inhospitable environments.
 He interviews Israeli scientist Chaim Rosenzweig, and praises him for creating a miracle.
 Suddenly, Arab and Russian fighter jets fly overhead in a surprise air raid.
 A missile hits near Buck and Chaim as they retreat to a military bunker.
 The sun disappears even though it is still mid-day.
 The Israeli military is unable to counterattack, but the attacking jets start spontaneously exploding and crashing down.
 Buck runs outside with the news camera and records the drama as some GNN executives and reporters watch back in Chicago.
 The entire attacking force is destroyed.

 The story shifts to pilot Rayford Steele, who has been asked to fly from New York City to London at short notice, causing him to miss his son Raymie's birthday party.
 Despite his wife's and his daughter's protests, he agrees and leaves his family behind.
 Rayford's daughter, Chloe Steele, is leaving for her college exams.
 Buck, having decided to go to London for an investigation of the attack, boards Rayford's plane.

 On the flight, a flight attendant, Hattie Durham, who is having an affair with Rayford, reveals she's taking a job at the UN and this is her last flight.
 Later during the flight, some passengers awaken to realize that several of their fellow passengers are missing.
 Panic sets in, and Buck helps Hattie try to keep the passengers calm.
 Upon returning to the cockpit, they discover that people (later revealed to be Christians) are mysteriously disappearing worldwide and some planes are down from missing flight crews.
 He is forced to turn the plane back and land in Chicago.
 Shortly after landing, Buck locates Rayford and asks him to fly him to New York City.
 Rayford refuses, saying that he has to be with his family, but says he will find Buck a private pilot, and they both drive to Rayford's home.